AstunTechnology/os-custom-geonetwork/.github/ISSUE_TEMPLATE/p3-bug-report.md

 ---
-name: Bug report
+name: P3 Bug Report
-about: Create a report to help us improve
+about: Use this for minor issues
-title: ''
+title: "[P3 BUG]:"
 labels: bug
-assignees: archaeogeek
+assignees: ''

 ---